Terms & Conditions

 All customer data is backed up on a weekly basis and stored in a secondary encrypted server located in Melbourne, Australia for the use of retrial in case a malicious attack occurs.

 Please check the advertised Warranty period for each product listed in the Darche Spares store.
-Spares are sold WITHOUT a Warranty unless advertised otherwise.
+Products are sold with the Warranty period applied at the time of purchase.
+Spare Parts are sold WITHOUT a Warranty unless advertised otherwise.

 Darche makes all reasonable efforts to achieve and where possible exceed the following delivery expectations:

-Postage: A postage/freight fee will apply per delivery.
+Postage: Postage is currently free of charge, but subject to change.
 Alternatively, purchases can be arranged to be collected from 75 Heyington Ave, Thomastown, VIC, 3074.

-Our Spares store is currently only shipping products within Australia.
+Our online store is currently only shipping products within Australia.

 Depending on where you live, we use either Australia Post, Toll Ipec, Hunters Transport, WA Freight Group or an alternative carrier(s).
 Please note that all of these carriers require you to sign for package.
 Goods will be delivered during normal business hours and cannot be delivered to Australian P.O.
 Boxes.
 Note: Darche takes no responsibility for lost orders if customers provide incorrect address details.